Best Kettles in Australia 2026 — Electric, Gooseneck & Temperature Control

 Steam rising as hot water pours from kettle into ceramic mug

-• Best for: Anyone who wants a reliable kettle without spending more than necessary.
+• Best for: Anyone who wants a reliable, good-looking kettle without paying for temperature control.
 Perfect for first home buyers on a tight budget.

 Check price on Amazon AU →